 Located in Tokyo, or able to work remotely from a similar time zone and would consider relocating in future.

-At least 5 years of design, strategy, and/or research experience, ideally in consulting or startup environments.
+At least 5 years of experience, ideally in consulting or startup environments.

-Comfortable working with remote, cross-disciplinary teams across languages and cultural backgrounds.
+Comfortable working with remote, interdisciplinary teams across languages and cultural backgrounds.

 An entrepreneurial, self-starter mindset with exceptional business acumen.